mauriciojost/log4ino-arduino/README.md

 # LOG4INO README

-This is a basic library for logging control in Arduino.
+This is a basic but yet powerful library for logging in Arduino.

 If you like it, feel free to **star the project!**

-## Use
+## Get started

 Just copy the `src/log4ino/` directory somewhere in your project.